RyanThen/b4-wordpress-theme/README.md

 # b4-wordpress-theme
-A WordPress theme using Bootstrap 4 components
+A custom WordPress theme using Bootstrap 4 components